 – USA Softball continues to give back to athletes and coaches through the National Team Program.
 Our USA Softball athletes put on youth clinics, attend our JO USA Softball National Championships and participate on the National Council.
 Our National Team coaches also promote softball through National Coaching Schools and training camps for youth coaches and athletes.

 – USA Softball is a 501(c)3 not-for-profit organization which mean’s our goal is not to make a profit.
 Every dollar generated from grassroots softball goes directly back into improving and furthering the sport.

-– The USA Softball National Office is located in Oklahoma City and has 70 local associations that register teams and organize leagues around the country.
+– The USA Softball National Office is located in Oklahoma City and has state/metro associations that register teams and organize leagues around the country.

-– USA Softball established the ACE (Achieve, Certify, Educate) Coaching Certification Program to provide softball coaches of all levels – from beginning coaches to experienced veterans – an opportunity to become educated with a national softball organization.
+– USA Softball established the ACE (Achieve, Certify, Educate) Coaching Education Program to provide softball coaches of all levels an opportunity to become educated in the game of softball.

 – USA Softball annually registers over 25,000 certified umpires and is the ONLY softball association to offer complete training and bi-annual Umpire-in- Chief (UIC) clinics to help umpires achieve their goals and promote a positive experience for athletes and coaches.